usgs/wdfn-blog/README.md

 1. Download Hugo and place in path.
    * Visit [Hugo Releases](https://github.com/gohugoio/hugo/releases) and download the latest proper Windows 64-bit Zipfile.
 For example `hugo_0.89.2_Windows-64bit.zip` is the proper file to download as of this writing in November 2021.
 Later versions should continue to work, as well.
-   * Unzip the contents of the Zipfile and move this folder to somewhere convenient and near your cloned repo, such as `D:\sandbox\`
+   * Unzip the contents of the Zipfile and copy-and-paste this entire unzipped folder to somewhere convenient and near your cloned repo, such as `c:\sandbox\`
    * Add this folder to your path by right clicking on "This PC" in Windows explorer, selecting properties, searching for "envionment variables" for your account, editing the PATH variable, and adding a new entry.
-Paste the Hugo path here.
+Paste the Hugo path here (you can copy it from the address bar in Windows file explorer if you navigate to the folder where you pasted it)
-   * Confirm hugo works in the path by opening Git BASH terminal and typing `hugo env` and confirming it reports the Hugo version.
+   * Confirm hugo works in the path by opening a new Git BASH terminal and typing `hugo env` and confirming it reports the Hugo version.
+      * NOTE: You must launch a new Git BASH session after changing the path for it to honor the new path.

 **Now you are ready for development.
 A development cycle should look something like this:**